ThomasSilloway/Sleepy-AI-Army/README.md

 # Sleepy AI Army

+See `The Grand Vision` section below to get an idea of the end goal of this project.

+## Current Status - v0.1

+The Sleepy AI Army is currently in a weakened state, but it is functional for limited use cases.

+Let's say you have a bunch of small polish tasks or bugs to fix in your backlog.
+Sleepy AI Army can help you work through those automatically when you are ready to take a break and be AFK for a while.
+Right now it can only perform `small tweaks` to single files, but you can specify many of these small tweaks in your `BACKLOG.md` file in your own project and it will work on all of them while you are AFK.

+### Details

+- It can perform small single file changes that you specify in your `BACKLOG.md` in your own project.
+- It can perform multiple of these changes in a single run, but they each need to be specified as their own task in the `BACKLOG.md` and each task can only operate on a single file.
+- For each task, it will create a new folder in `ai-goals` and perform the work in that folder.
+- File Created
+  - `task-description.md` - The original task description from the `BACKLOG.md`
+  - `goal-manifest.md` - Current status of the task.
+  - `changelog.md` - A list of changes made to the repo
+  - `logs/`
+    - `overview.log` - A high level log of the task
+    - `detailed.log` - A detailed log of the task - You can see the aider output here

+### Important Limitations

+There is currently no support for:
+- Testing
+- Branching
+- Review Process
+- Task Prioritization
+- Task Dependencies
+- Conflict Resolution
+- API cost tracking (search the logs for Aider output on cost)

+### Current Frameworks

+- Coding - Aider
+  - Note: Currently using Gemini 2.5 Pro, but this can be any model that Aider supports
+- Document Generation - Gemini models
+  - Note: Currently uses `gemini-2.0-flash-exp`
+  - Note: Only Gemini can be specified right now.
+Also, it's using the general gemini servers, does not support Vertex.

+### Components

+Each component below was directly taken from a proof of concept, so the code is very messy.
+We wanted to bring the project to a useful state as fast as possible though, so this is sufficient for now.
+Subsequent updates will clean up the code and make it more maintainable.

+- `Army Man` - Capable of making a small tweak to a file based on a prompt on a single file.
+The file must contain the relative path to the file from the root of the git repository.
+- `Secretary` - Converts the `BACKLOG.md` into new ai-goals folders and records the folder names for the General that should be operated on
+- `General` - Initiates the Secretary, upon completion, reads the folder names to operate on and starts a new Army Man for each folder

+Each component is capable of running separately with their own configurations for testing and development.
+For normal usage, only the General needs to be run.

+### Setup

+- Clone this project
+- Install `uv` if you haven't already
+- Create your Gemini API Key in `Google AI Studio`
+- Create a `.env` file in `army-man-small-tweak` and `army-secretary` folders with your Gemini API Key
+  - See `.env.example` in each component for the format
+- Update `config.yml` in each of the three main components with your preferred LLM models and any other settings you want to change.
+  - Importantly update `root_git_path` in `army-general\config.yml` to the project folder you want the Sleepy AI Army to modify code in.
+- Add `.aider.conf.yml` to both this project and the project you want the Sleepy AI Army to modify code in.
+  - See `aider.conf.yml.example` in this project for the format
+  - Important: Make sure `auto-commits: true` in the `aider.conf.yml` file in the project you want the Sleepy AI Army to modify code in.
+    - We rely on Aider to make its own commits for error handling.

+### Usage

+- Update `BACKLOG.md` in the project you want to the Sleepy AI Army to code in.
+  - Each task should specify a short title, a single file to operate on relative to the root of the git repository, and a description of the work/change that needs to occur in that file.
+  - See `BACKLOG.md.example` in this project for an example.
+- Use `run-general.bat` in the root directory of this project.

+### Important Considerations

+- Don't use `gemini-2.0-flash-exp` for projects that require confidential information.
+It's free, but it's not private.

+&nbsp;
+&nbsp;
+&nbsp;

+---

+&nbsp;
+&nbsp;
+&nbsp;

+# The Grand Vision

 ## The AI Agent Coding Problem

 Picture this: you're deep in development on your passion project – maybe a game in Godot.
 You're excitedly building a new weapon system, pouring all your focus into it.